-When used well, ‘voice’ data has the power to give an immediate and unique insight into the perspective of the person who has offered it.
+When used well, quotations have the power to give an immediate and unique insight into the perspective of the person who has offered it.
 This brings many benefits.

 - forms an important part of the evidence base to support your impact/outcome claims.

 - brings reporting to life, providing vital insights into the world and personal experience of the speaker.